PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 second pass invocation.
 Validate shuffle layout, very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late stale channel-shuffle implementation checkpoint

+The sole production call now assigns its unchanged result to `_very_late_stale_channel_shuffle_stats`.
+Its single counter remains complete because the owner neither prunes tensors nor changes topology.

+The result is observation-only immediately after `_very_late_conv_input_stats`.
+The following NCHW Concat/Transpose/Conv-axis repair, argument forwarding, diagnostics, and pass count are unchanged.

+Focused shuffle-owner, very-late, and architecture coverage is `27 passed, 253 deselected`.
+The expanded sequential gate, explicitly including the complete shuffle-layout suite, is `1270 passed in 30.20s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following `_repair_nchw_concat_transpose_conv_axes(model_ir)` owner.
+Confirm its result schema, occurrence count, and pruning behavior before selecting the very-late call for an observation point.
+Commit and push only; do not create or update a pull request.